Academic and Student Services, Offices, and Activities

 970.248.1921

 A parking permit is required to park on campus year-round.
 Students and University faculty/staff members who wish to park on campus may purchase parking permits for designated areas.
 Your license plate is your permit (after it is registered, and the permit fee is paid).
-Multiple vehicles can be registered, but only one vehicle may be parked on campus.
 A parking permit does not guarantee a parking space but allows on-campus parking when such space is available.
-Pay to Park, Reserved Lots, loading zones, handicapped spaces, and fire lanes are enforced all year, even during college breaks, move in and move out.
+Pay to Park, Reserved Lots, loading zones, accessible parking spaces, and fire lanes are enforced all year, even during college breaks, move in and move out.
 Visit the Parking Services website for more information.

 Registrar’s Office